WSPRA 2017 Fall Conference

 Getting the Shot: Engaging Photos for All Platforms & Skill Levels

 We know the importance of visual storytelling for our districts.
-This session will go through the basics of composing a great photo regardless of the device, provide tools for photographing children, and knowing when to get help with coverage.
+This session covered the basics of composing a great photo regardless of the device, provide tools for photographing children, and knowing when to get help with coverage. places at once.

 Jason Lauritsen, Author and Keynote Speaker